|Year of Study||Any|

 - provide a 500-word personal statement addressing the question:

-Expectations of recipients
+Expectation of recipients

 In addition to the eligibility criteria, the successful applicant must: